Corporate university: Purpose

 CUs offer valuable training and education to employees, but they also help organizations retain and promote key employees.
 Although a CU may sound attractive, there is a lot of work that goes into the planning and implementation of such a project.

 Curriculum

 J.P.
 Morgan and Co. is an example of a company with an organized curriculum.
 They have three different types of courses: Business specific courses, organizational learning and communication classes, and management and executive training.
-What your company decides to offer will depend on your needs (such as sales training, marketing, or soft skills) and your company's business (like manufacturing, consulting, or technology).

 Most CUs offer a blended curriculum of online and in person classes.
-Some organizations offer courses during the workday while other offer them at varying times.
+Some organizations offer courses during the workday, while other offer them at varying times.
 Courses can be short workshops or longer, more traditional courses.

 Unlike traditional universities, CUs demand a return on their investment.
 There must be concrete evidence that the classroom is delivering results.
 Many CUs provide hands-on and team learning as a more effective alternative to lecture-based courses, but all CUs agree that what is learned in the classroom should be directly applicable to the work environment.